Missing Ontario woman killed for role in love triangle, court hears

-TORONTO — Prosecutors say a Toronto woman who disappeared five years ago was murdered and burned in an incinerator for being the odd woman out in a love triangle.
+TORONTO — A Toronto woman who vanished five years ago was murdered — and her remains burned — for being the odd woman out in a love triangle, court heard Monday.

-Crown lawyer Jill Cameron has laid out the prosecution's first-degree murder case against Dellen Millard, 32, of Toronto and Mark Smich, 30, of Oakville, Ont., in the death of 23-year-old Laura Babcock, whose body has never been found.
+Crown lawyer Jill Cameron laid out the prosecution's first-degree murder case against Dellen Millard, 32, of Toronto, and Mark Smich, 30, of Oakville, Ont., in the death of 23-year-old Laura Babcock, whose body has not been found.

-Cameron has told the jury they will hear evidence that shows Babcock told Millard's girlfriend she was sleeping with him.
+"First I'm going to hurt her, then I'll make her leave.
+I will remove her from our lives," Millard allegedly texted his girlfriend at the time, Christina Noudga.

 The Crown alleges Millard bought an incinerator shortly before Babcock went missing in the summer of 2012 and used it in late July to burn Babcock's remains.